An 18th-century kitchen garden, restored to its former glory

 The Walled Garden dates back to the 18th century and is a large, four-acre site historically used to produce fruit, vegetables and flowers for the castle.

-Opening in spring 2019, this wonderful and historical horticultural space will provide a stunning entrance to the castle grounds.
+Today, this wonderful horticultural space provides a stunning entrance to the castle grounds.

 The site has been restored and re-presented to create a beautiful working and productive garden, complete with dipping pond, crop rotations, seasonal produce, herbaceous borders and an apple orchard.

-Visitors of all ages will be able to learn how crops are grown on a historic site, and get inspiration for their own gardening projects.
+Learn how crops are grown on a historic site, and get inspiration for your own gardening projects, in the Walled Garden.

 Meet Adam Ferguson, our Keeper of the Walled Garden, in this short film.